pactumjs/pactum/docs/test-runners.md

 The whole documentation will be using **mocha** as the test runner.
 See [pactum-cucumber-boilerplate](https://github.com/ASaiAnudeep/pactum-cucumber-boilerplate) for a working example on running pactum with **cucumber**.

-> Before starting with **pactum**, get familiarize with any of the above test runners.
+> Before starting with **pactum**, get familiar with any of the above test runners.
 It will help us to write more readable & maintainable tests.

 # Testing Style